 Did you know that goat's milk is the most consumed milk in the world?
-Try a sample of our tasty homemade goat's milk ice cream made in our old fashioned ice cream churn.
+Try a sample of our delicious goat cheese and herb biscuits.

 With the help of a guide, visitors can make felt from a piece of sheep’s wool while discovering the history and science of the world’s oldest fabric.

 At this station, visitors can learn about carding, an important step in the transformation of wool.
 They can even try their hand at this activity with a pair of carders!